 Candidates should locate a proctor in their own area so that the exam can be taken locally; it is the candidate’s responsibility to find an acceptable proctor and pay the proctor’s fee.
 The proctor must be a professional proctoring agency such as a local library system, university or community college testing center, or educational coaching facility such as a Sylvan Learning Center or the Tutoring Club.
 Proctors cannot be associated with homeopathy in any way.
 Have the proctor complete and sign the Proctor Agreement.

 About the Exam

-Phase 2 is the practical exam which can be taken at the same time as the theoretical exam if the candidate chooses to do so.
+Phase 2 is the practical exam.
 This is a 2 hour exam with two written cases to be analyzed.
 Short answer questions are answered for each case.
-For this exam, the candidate can use any book or computer reference material or software.
+For this exam, the candidate can use any book or computer reference material or software, however, no internet access is allowed.
 After completion of both exam phases and documentation of the clinical training has been submitted, the candidate submits 5 cases of his or her own work for review (see submitted case guidelines).
 Once these are approved, an oral interview is scheduled.
 Following successful completion of the interview, the candidate becomes certified.